-Taylor & Francis is hosting the next workshop at the Institute of Materials, Minerals and Mining, London, on Friday June 21, and applications are now open.
-These workshops are very popular, so find out more and book your free place by May 24.
+The next workshop will be held at Glasgow Caledonian University, on Friday October 18, and applications are now open.
+These workshops are very popular, so find out more and book your free place by September 9.

-Can’t join us for the next session in London?
+Can’t join us for the next session in Glasgow?

 Check out these reports from previous attendees who’ve shared what they’ve learn’t from taking part:

 Getting started in peer review